Gary Carter: Illness and death

 In May 2011, Carter was diagnosed with four malignant tumors in his brain after experiencing headaches and forgetfulness.
 Doctors confirmed that he had a grade IV primary brain tumor known as glioblastoma multiforme.
-Doctors said that the extremely aggressive cancer was inoperable and Carter would undergo other treatment methods to shrink his tumor.
-On January 20, 2012, daughter Kimmy posted on her blog that an MRI had revealed additional tumors on her father's brain.
-Even as he battled an aggressive form of brain cancer, Carter did not miss Opening Day for the college baseball team he coached.
+Doctors said that the extremely aggressive cancer was inoperable and that Carter would undergo other treatment methods to shrink his tumor.
+On January 20, 2012, Carter's daughter Kimmy posted on her blog that an MRI had revealed additional tumors on her father's brain.
+Even as he battled an aggressive form of brain cancer, Carter did not miss opening day for the college baseball team he coached.

-Carter died on February 16, 2012, at the age of 57.
+Carter died on February 16, 2012 at the age of 57.
 Nine days later, the Mets announced that they were adding a memorial patch to their uniforms in Carter's honor for the entire 2012 season.
 The patch features a black home plate with the number 8 and "KID" inscribed on it.
-On the Mets' 2012 opening day, the Carter family unveiled a banner with a similar design on the center field wall of Citi Field.
+On the Mets' 2012 opening day, the Carter family unveiled a banner with a similar design on the centerfield wall of Citi Field.

 The NHL's Montreal Canadiens, who had purchased the Expos' mascot Youppi! and hung retired numbers in its arena after the Expos' relocation to Washington, paid tribute to Carter by presenting a video montage and observing a moment of silence before a game against the New Jersey Devils on February 20, 2012.
-All Canadiens players took to the ice during pre-game warm-ups wearing number 8 Carter jerseys, and Youppi! appeared wearing an Expos uniform.
+All Canadiens players took to the ice during pregame warmups wearing number 8 Carter jerseys, and Youppi! appeared wearing an Expos uniform.
 In addition, Youppi! wore a patch on his Canadiens jersey featuring a white circle with a blue number 8 inside it for the remainder of the season.